 We have seen that whenever we successfully create a block, we simplify the remaining problem as defined above, which means that we must eventually halt successfully (since we strictly decrease a nonnegative integer).
 The remaining issue is whether we can reach a situation where we cannot successfully create a block, which is if we reach the final part of the relooper algorithm, but cannot create a Loop block there.
 For that to occur, we must not be able to return to any of the entries (or else we would create a Loop block).
-Assume that indeed we cannot return to any of the entries.
-But if that is so, we can create a Multiple block with Handled blocks that each include one of the entries (and possibly additional labels as well), since each entry label cannot be reached from any other label by our assumption earlier, thus contradicting that assumption and concluding the proof.
+But if that is so, we can, at minimum, create a Multiple block with entries for all the current entries, since the entry labels themselves cannot be reached by the others as we have just assumed (when we ruled out creating a Loop block here), contradicting the assumption and concluding the proof.